Skip to main content

 By default, Swytch data lives in RAM across the nodes subscribed to it.
 If a node dies, the data is still on the other subscribers.
 If every subscriber for a given piece of data dies simultaneously, that data is gone.

 Swytch Cloud adds distributed durable storage; writes land on disk, survive full-cluster restart, and the causal history is preserved.
-Your data still lives on your nodes; Swytch Cloud is the control plane that coordinates durability and cross-region reconciliation, not a hosted database service.
+Your data still lives on your nodes; Swytch Cloud is the control plane that coordinates durability and cross-region reconciliation, not a hosted cache service.

 If your failure model requires data to survive “everything is on fire at the same time,” you want Swytch Cloud.
 If your failure model is about individual node failures and recovering via the rest of the cluster, the default model is what you want.